Kristiansand

-Tourism is very important in Kristiansand, and the summer season is the most popular for tourists.
-Kristiansand Zoo and Amusement park is the largest zoo in Norway.
+The city of Kristiansand is a very popular place for tourists, especially during the summer season.
+Kristiansand Zoo and Amusement Park is the largest zoo in Norway, and it lies just east of the city.
 It receives over 900,000 visitors every year.
-Markens Street is the main pedestrian street in downtown Kristiansand.
-Bystranda is a city beach located in Kvadraturen; Hamresanden beach is the longest beach in Kristiansand.
+Markens Street is the main pedestrian street in downtown Kristiansand, with lots of shops and restaurants.
+Bystranda is a city beach located in Kvadraturen; Hamresanden beach is the longest beach in Kristiansand, located just east of the city, near the airport.
 Hamresanden Camping is a popular family activity during the summer season.
 The city hosts a free weekly concert in downtown Kristiansand in the summertime.
 Outside the city is the industrial park Sørlandsparken, which includes Sørlandssenteret, Norway's largest mall.